Ommegang of Brussels: Origins (–1785)

 According to legend, the origin of the Ommegang of Brussels goes back to a local devout woman named Beatrix (Béatrice or Beatrijs) Soetkens.
-She had a vision in which the Virgin Mary instructed her to steal the miraculous statue of Onze-Lieve-Vrouw op 't Stocxken ("Our Lady on the little stick") from the Cathedral of Our Lady in Antwerp, bring it to Brussels, and place it in the chapel of the Crossbowmen's Guild in the Sablon/Zavel district.
+She had a vision in which the Virgin Mary instructed her to steal the miraculous statue of Onze-Lieve-Vrouw op 't Stocxken ("Our Lady on the Little Stick") from the Cathedral of Our Lady in Antwerp, bring it to Brussels, and place it in the chapel of the Crossbowmen's Guild in the Sablon/Zavel district.
 The woman stole the statue, and through a series of miraculous events, was able to transport it to Brussels by boat in 1348.
-It was then solemnly placed in the chapel and venerated as the patron of the Guild.
-The Guild also promised to hold an annual procession, called an Ommegang, in which the statue was carried through Brussels.
+It was then solemnly placed in the chapel and venerated as the guild's patron.
+The guild also promised to hold an annual procession, called an Ommegang, in which the statue was carried through Brussels.

 Through the following decades, what was originally a religious procession took on gradually a more worldly outlook.
 The Ommegang of 1549 corresponds to a golden age of the procession.
 From the mid-16th century, the Ommegang not only celebrated the miraculous legend, but from 1549, became intertwined with the Joyous Entry of Holy Roman Emperor, Charles V, and his son, Philip II, then-crown prince of the Seventeen Provinces of the Netherlands.
 On that occasion, Brussels' elites wished to honour the Emperor and his son by organising spectacular equestrian parades in the Sablon and on the Grand-Place/Grote Markt.
 The Ommegang thus developed into an important religious and civil event in the city's annual calendar.

 During the second half of the 16th century, the Ommegang was dependent on political and religious upheavals in the Spanish Low Countries.
 The event was described at that time in the diary of a bourgeois of Brussels, Jan de Potter, who, over the years, mentions that it was sad, ugly or worse, that it did not take place.
 Between 1580 and 1585, when the city was in the hands of Calvinists, the procession was simply suppressed.

 In the 17th century, the Ommegang regained its lustre, under the reigns of the Archdukes Albert VII and Isabella, sovereigns of the Spanish Netherlands, as depicted in a series of paintings by the court painters Denis van Alsloot and Antoon Sallaert, representing the celebrations of 1615.
 In the 18th century, the decline of the demonstration began.
 The last (very small) annual Ommegang took place in 1785, followed by only two sporadic performances in the 19th century.